spawaskar-cora/cora-docs/docs/forensics-anthro-guide/measurements.md

 * *Instrument:* mandibulometer.

 **Man_10 Mandibular Angle:**  The angle formed by inferior border of the corpus and the posterior border of the ramus.

 * *Instrument:* mandibulometer.
 * *Comment:*  In case of “rocker jaws”, the bone is held in place by pressing down on the second molars (Martin and Knussmann 1988:185, #79; Moore-Jansen et al. 1994, #34; Langley et al. 2016:72, #37).

+**Man_11 Mandibular Angle:**  The angle formed by inferior border of the corpus and the posterior border of the ramus.

+* *Instrument:* mandibulometer.
+* *Comment:*  In case of “rocker jaws”, the bone is held in place by pressing down on the second molars (Martin and Knussmann 1988:185, #79; Moore-Jansen et al. 1994, #34; Langley et al. 2016:72, #37).

+**Man_12 Mandibular Angle:**  The angle formed by inferior border of the corpus and the posterior border of the ramus.

+* *Instrument:* mandibulometer.
+* *Comment:*  In case of “rocker jaws”, the bone is held in place by pressing down on the second molars (Martin and Knussmann 1988:185, #79; Moore-Jansen et al. 1994, #34; Langley et al. 2016:72, #37).

+**Man_13 Mandibular Angle:**  The angle formed by inferior border of the corpus and the posterior border of the ramus.

+* *Instrument:* mandibulometer.
+* *Comment:*  In case of “rocker jaws”, the bone is held in place by pressing down on the second molars (Martin and Knussmann 1988:185, #79; Moore-Jansen et al. 1994, #34; Langley et al. 2016:72, #37).